 There are three sizes to the grinding ports, giving you flexibility in how you decide to cut your dog’s nails.
-There are the small and medium openings for small nails, such as the dewclaw or for dogs of smaller-sized breeds.
+There are small and medium openings for small nails, such as the dewclaw, or for dogs of smaller-sized breeds.
 The medium openings are better suited for dogs bigger than beagles, and the entire cover can be removed to easily trim large dog nails.

 The Hertzko motor is specially designed to be low in volume and vibration.
 Dogs that are sensitive to loud noises or odd sensations may feel more comfortable using this grinder.
 There’s a chance your dog may still find the grinder disturbing.
 But, the low vibration and noise maximize your chances of their enjoyment.

 Portable and easy to use, you can use this dog grinder while traveling, camping, or at home.
 It’s rechargeable and even includes a USB wire to make your life a little easier.